rrjavadev/code-doodles/ArchitecturalPendulum.md

 - **Technology flexibility**
 - **Greater team autonomy**

-And while I wouldn’t completely disagree with those claims, what many teams didn’t immediately realize was the **hidden complexity of distributed systems**.
+And while I wouldn’t completely disagree with those claims, what many teams didn’t immediately realise was the **hidden complexity of distributed systems**.

-Maintaining **dozens (if not hundreds) of microservices** became **operationally expensive**, and developers had to master containerization (Docker, Kubernetes), CI/CD pipelines, security, and networking – complexities previously abstracted away.
+Maintaining **dozens (if not hundreds) of microservices** became **operationally expensive**, and developers had to master containerisation (Docker, Kubernetes), CI/CD pipelines, security, and networking – complexities previously abstracted away.

 ### **Challenges with Microservices**

-Over time, teams started recognizing that **microservices weren’t as easy as they seemed**.
+Over time, teams started recognising that **microservices weren’t as easy as they seemed**.
 Challenges emerged, such as:
 - **Operational complexity**
 - **Chattiness between services**
 - **Difficulties in integration testing**